forntoh/LcdMenu/CONTRIBUTING.md

 * **Must include** an example project using the new feature.
   * All examples should be saved like `examples/[myexample]/[myexample].ino`
+  * **Why?
+This project contains workflows that run automatically when a pull request is opened, the workflow compiles the project and checks for compatibility issues, you don't need the owner of the repo to run checks.**

 ### **Do you have questions about the source code?**